 2. Frozen peaches are magic!
 They blend incredibly smooth and give great texture.
 (Freeze peaches like this—no prep needed!)

 3. Pineapple, bananas, oranges, grapes, or apples are must-haves.
 Using one of these each time will add the sweetness that most kids crave.

 4. Frozen bananas and peanut butter makes a fabulous protein-packed, no-sugar-added dessert!

 What is your Vitamix or BlendTec experience?
 How have you incorporated this appliance into your frugal-living lifestyle?
-Share your tips and tricks so we can learn!

 This post may contain affiliate links.
 See the disclosure policy for more information.